-The Office of Institutional Equity supports the establishment and maintenance of a nondiscriminatory work environment.
-This includes, but is not limited to all policies, practices, and conditions of employment.
-Hires, promotions, transfers and terminations are made without regard to sex, race, color, age, national origin, religion or disability, citizenship status, Vietnam Era or special disabled veteran status, sexual orientation, gender identity, or gender expression.
+The Office of Institutional Equity supports the establishment and maintenance of a nondiscriminatory work and educational environment.
+This includes, but is not limited to all policies, practices, and conditions of employment and education.
+Hires, promotions, transfers and terminations are made without regard to sex, race, color, age, national origin, religion, disability, citizenship status, Vietnam Era or special disabled veteran status, sexual orientation, gender identity, or gender expression.

 What Can I Do If I Have Experienced Discrimination?

 All employees may obtain information regarding their rights and proper procedures for the resolution of discrimination problems by contacting the Office of Institutional Equity.
 If you believe you have experienced discrimination including sexual harassment, OIE can provide you advice and consultation, investigate the facts of the case and initiate corrective procedures and other measures necessary for resolution of the complaint.